Scottie Scheffler Betting Profile: The Sentry - PGA TOUR

 - Scheffler's average finish has been 10th, and his average score -19, over his last two appearances at The Sentry.

-- In 2023, Scheffler finished seventh (with a score of -21) in his most recent appearance at The Sentry.
+- Scheffler finished seventh (with a score of -21) in his most recent go-round at The Sentry (in 2023).

 - En route to his victory last year, Rahm posted an average driving distance of 307.5 (second in field), hit 84.72% of greens in regulation (seventh), and took 28.5 putts per round (first).